September-October 2014

 Shanty Creek Courses Named Among State’s Best

-BELLAIRE — Shanty Creek Resorts, a four-season northern Michigan resort destination, has two of its four golf courses listed among the Top 20 Public Courses in Michigan in the recent issue of GOLF magazine.
-Cedar River Golf Club, designed by Tom Weiskopf, is ranked No. 10 in the state while the Arnold Palmer designed masterpiece, […]
+BELLAIRE — Shanty Creek Resorts, a four-season northern Michigan resort destination, has two of its four golf courses listed among the Top 20 Public Courses in Michigan in the recent […]

 Detroit Zoo Brings Science to Life for Warren First Graders